Albert0i/probabilistic-data-structure/README.md

 - [Probabilistic data structure commands](https://redis.io/docs/latest/operate/oss_and_stack/stack-with-enterprise/bloom/commands/) for Bloom filter, Cuckoo filter and Top-k.

+---
+> Bloom Filters and Cuckoo Filters are called "filters" because their primary function is to efficiently determine *whether an element is probably in a set or definitely not* ─── essentially acting as *screening mechanisms* for data.
+They are used for *fast membership testing* while minimizing memory usage.

+> Other probabilistic data structures, like HyperLogLog, Count-Min Sketch, and Top-K, focus on **approximate counting, frequency estimation, or ranking** rather than membership testing.
+Since these structures *don’t filter elements out* but instead *aggregate data*, they are not classified as "filters."

 #### IV.
 [HyperLogLog](https://redis.io/docs/latest/develop/data-types/probabilistic/hyperloglogs/)
 > The name **HyperLogLog** comes from its predecessor, the **LogLog algorithm**, which was designed for estimating the number of distinct elements in a dataset.
 HyperLogLog is an **enhanced version** of LogLog, hence the prefix **"Hyper"**, indicating its improved accuracy and efficiency.